kamanashisroy/shotodol_web/README.md

 Loadbalancer
 =============
-The loadbalancer testing code is at test/loadbalancer
+The loadbalancer testing code is at *test/loadbalancer* directory.

 ```
 a/shotodol_web$ cd test/loadbalancer